-So your company is looking to downsize or maybe shed some of it's payroll to increase their bottom line.
-So they start offering "early retirement" packages.
-For some of you at 59.5 or older it's a great deal and almost a no brainer ...as far as the decision making process goes.
+What if your cooperative is looking to downsize or maybe shed some of it's payroll to increase their bottom line?
+What if they start offering "early retirement" packages?
+For some of you age 59.5 or older it's a great deal and almost a no brainer ...as far as the decision making process goes.
 Take that money and run!

 The IRS Rule of 55

 If you are 55 or turn 55 the year you separate from service you can access your 401K funds penalty free via the IRS Rule of 55.
 The IRS Rule of 55 allows an employee who is laid off, fired, or who quits a job between the ages of 55 and 59 1/2 to take money from their 401(k) or 403(b) plan without the 10% penalty for early withdrawal.
 So if you have stash of cash laying there now might be the time to use it to help you bridge that gap until you turn 59.5 and access the lump sum amount you have been offered that hopefully you rolled over to an IRA.
-That's a viable option for many of you and would be my first choice if I were your adviser.
-Also a tip if you plan on using that money for retirement you might consider switching it to a "Stable Cash Fund" or "Bond Fund" or something similar within your 401k investment options.
-That way it's safe from any downturn in the market.
+That's a viable option for many of you and would be my first choice if I were your advisor.

 SEPP: Series of Equal Periodic Payments